ttulka/java-samples/ddd-ecommerce-example/README.md

         spring.factories
 ```

-Note: Events are actually part of the domain, that's why they are in the package `ecommerce.billing` and not in `ecommerce.billing.events`.
+Note: Events are actually part of the domain, that's why they are in the package `..ecommerce.billing` and not in `..ecommerce.billing.events`.
 They are in a separate module to break the build cyclic dependencies: a dependent module (Listener) needs to know only Events and not the entire Domain.

 ### Anatomy of a Service